-Before buying a new MAF sensor, then cleaning it to see if that helps is always worth a go and will cost you very little, just a few minutes and a can of electrical contact cleaner.
+Before buying a new MAF sensor, try cleaning it to see if that helps.
+It's always worth a go and will cost you very little—just a few minutes and a can of electrical contact cleaner.
 If cleaning it doesn't help, then changing it could be the next step, but go for the cheaper option first!

 The MAF (mass airflow) sensor basically measures the amount of air that is going into the engine.
 It then feeds this information to the ECU, which decides how much fuel it's going to then deliver to the engine.
 As engines run on fuel mixed with air, you can see that if the MAF is faulty or dirty and giving an incorrect reading, it can have a pretty major effect on how the engine runs.